Rodeffs/PNGconverter/README.md

 ![Image](example_output.png "Example")

-Next, I want to convert it back:
+Next, if I wanted to convert it back, I'd run:

 ```
 PNGconverter -d example_output.png -o example_output.txt
 ```

-The resulting output file is identical to the initial input

-If I wanted the output image to be a different resolution, say 500 by 155, then I'd do:
+If I wanted the output image to be a different resolution, say 500 by 155, then the input would look like this:

 ```
 PNGconverter -e example_input.txt -o example_output.png -w 500 -h 155